-The record date for the Annual Meeting is June 8, 2022.
+The record date for the Annual Meeting is May 1, 2023.
 Only stockholders of record at the close of business on that date may vote at the Annual Meeting or any adjournment or postponement thereof.

 This year's Annual Meeting will be held virtually through a live webcast.
-You will be able to attend the Annual Meeting, submit questions and vote during the live webcast by visiting www.virtualshareholdermeeting.com/ EGRX2022 and entering the 16-digit Control Number included in your Notice of Internet Availability of Proxy Materials or in the instructions that you received via email.
+You will be able to attend the Annual Meeting, submit questions and vote during the live webcast by visiting www.virtualshareholdermeeting.com/ EGRX2023 and entering the 16-digit Control Number included in your Notice of Internet Availability of Proxy Materials or in the instructions that you received via email.
 Please refer to the additional logistical details and recommendations in the accompanying proxy statement.
-You may log-in beginning at 10:00 a.m. local time, on Thursday, July 28, 2022.
+We recommend that you log in a few minutes before 10:00am, Eastern Time, on Wednesday, June 28, 2023 to ensure you are logged in when the Annual Meeting starts.
+The webcast will open 15 minutes before the start of the Annual Meeting.
 We are pleased to take advantage of Securities and Exchange Commission ("SEC") rules that allow companies to furnish their proxy materials over the Internet.
-We are mailing to our stockholders of record and beneficial owners as of the record date a Notice of Internet Availability of Proxy Materials instead of a paper copy of our proxy materials and our 2021 Annual Report on Form 10-K and Form 10-K/A. The Notice contains instructions on how to access those documents and to cast your vote via the Internet or by telephone.
-The Notice also contains instructions on how to request a paper copy of our proxy materials and our 2021 Annual Report on Form 10-K and Form 10-K/A by mail.
+We are mailing to our stockholders of record and beneficial owners as of the record date a Notice of Internet Availability of Proxy Materials instead of a paper copy of our proxy materials and our 2022 Annual Report on Form 10-K. The Notice contains instructions on how to access those documents and to cast your vote via the Internet or by telephone.
+The Notice also contains instructions on how to request a paper copy of our proxy materials and our 2022 Annual Report on Form 10-K. All stockholders who do not receive a Notice will receive a paper copy of the proxy materials and the 2022 Annual Report on Form 10-K by mail.
 This process allows us to provide our stockholders with the information they need on a more timely basis, while reducing the environmental impact and lowering the costs of printing and distributing our proxy materials.